Structural Analysis Questions and Answers – Shear and Moment Diagrams for a Beam

 Explanation: Since load is not a function of x, so SFD will always be straight line.
 But, since load varies suddenly at some points, SFD will have discontinuities.

-5. How many points of discontinuities will be there in the SFD?
+5. How many points of discontinuities will there be in the Shear Force Diagram (SFD)?

 a) 1